 Matthew is responsibile for developing and maintaining externals relations between the Legal Advice Centre and the Legal Profession.
 He is always interested to hear from any organisations wishing to develop links with the Centre or the Law Department.
 He is a practising solicitor and also works part time as the Director of the AIRE Centre.

 Kelli acts as the liaison between the clients and the Student Advisers, as well as between the Supervisors and the Student Advisers.
 It is her role to ensure that the daily administration of the LAC client appointments are effectively and efficiently coordinated.

 Meghan is responsible for coordinating the Community Projects and Collaborative Projects which the LAC run.
 These include Street Law Projects like SPITE for Schools, and other collaborations such as The Freedom Law Clinic and our collaboration with Z2K.
 She coordinates and implements any new projects that the LAC undertakes, including the development of new ideas and areas of interest for the LAC.

 Mary assists with Community Projects and Collaborative projects, such as SPITE for Schools, as well as the Prisoner Property Project, The Freedom Law Clinic and the Z2K Collaboration.
 She also deals with client enquiries, booking client appointments, and supporting students with their day to day questions.

 Rumina provides assistance to the LAC Coordinators.
 She helps deal with client enquiries, booking client appointments into the Centre and signposting clients where we are unable to assist.
 Rumina also helps our students with their day-to-day questions and monitors our client feedback.

-Korina provides assistance to the LAC Coordinators.
-As well as dealing with client enquiries Korina leads student reflection sessions (known as Breakfast Club) and proof reads client letters with students.
+Enaab provides assistance to the LAC Coordinators.
+As well as dealing with client enquiries Enaab leads student reflection sessions (known as Breakfast Club) and proof reads client letters with students.